Piour/cozy-feeds/README.md

 * pb : i dont know how to define a model (server side) with a list for tags
 * was looking for atom link in "id", changed it to link ?? need to check why

-* to know : some feeds change link params at everyupdate
+* to know : some feeds change link params at every update

 * note : v1.0 is far from being a good version
 * note : i've been lazy doing it well so there is no "tag" model